Olemme keränneet Suomen matkailuelinkeinolle ajankohtaista tietoa, tilastoja ja muuta hyödyllistä materiaalia Espanjasta matkailumarkkinana.

 Aspects such as insurance that guarantees the safety, healthy or potential contingencies during trips, cancellation and refund policies, together with total flexibility and personalization or 24-hour assistance are and will be, as European agents and intermediaries point out, the aspects to which travelers will give the greatest importance and which will be key to boosting reservations in the short and medium term.

-FITUR, 3rd largest Tourism Fair in the world, announced the dates of its 2021 edition: 20 to 24th January 2021.
-IBTM, World´s leading global event for the meetings and events industry will be held virtually from the 1st to the 3rd of December 2020.
+FITUR, 3rd largest Tourism Fair in the world, rescheduled the dates of its 41st edition in 2021 : 19 to 23rd May 2021.
+IBTM, World´s leading global event for the meetings and events industry was held virtually in December 2020.

 CEAV, one of the main travel agency associations, promotes the digitization of its services among its partners as a consequence of the covid-19 crisis.
 Barceló and Globalia travel agencies to resume merger in autumn; this group will consist of 1500 points of sale throughout Spain.
 It is expected that after the covid crisis, In the distribution channels there will be consolidation and specialization.
 Travel agencies accelerate its reopening; most of them are already opened since mid-June.

-About 90% of travel agency employees affected by a temporary employment regulation file that the government has just extended until June 30.
-Because most travel agents are working from home, there has been exponential growth in training needs; a large number of suppliers including DMO's have provided content to meet this demand.
+About 90% of travel agency employees affected by a temporary employment regulation file that the government has just extended until May 31st 2021.
+Because most travel agents are working from home, there has been exponential growth in training needs; a large number of suppliers including DMO´s have provided content to meet this demand.
 According to CEAV, main association of travel agencies in Spain, travel agencies will regain importance in their intermediation work by helping the potential buyer increase their sense of security at the time of purchasing certain kind of trips.
-New technologies such as VR (virtual reality) will greatly help the new traveler profile that will want to have more certainty about its futuretrip.
+New technologies such as VR (virtual reality) will greatly help the new traveller profile that will want to have more certainty about its futuretrip.
 Digitalization: great opportunity for the trade to boost new digital tools utilization.